Biblical Steps to Restore Broken Relationships

 Common Mistakes That Sabotage Restoration

-Even with the best intentions, people make mistakes that delay or destroy the restoration process:
+Even with the best intentions, people make mistakes that delay or destroy the process.

 Rushing forgiveness without repentance.
 Saying "I forgive you" when there's no genuine change just enables the destructive behavior to continue.